-In April 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-08, "Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity," effective for annual and interim periods beginning after December 15, 2014.
+In April 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-08, "Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity," effective for annual and interim periods beginning after December 15, 2014.
 ASU 2014-08 updates the definition of discontinued operations by limiting discontinued operations reporting to disposals of components of an entity that represent strategic shifts that have (or will have) a major effect on an entity's operations and financial results.
 In addition, an entity will be required to expand disclosures for discontinued operations by providing more information about the assets, liabilities, revenues and expenses of discontinued operations both on the face of the financial statements and in the notes to the financial statements.
 For the disposal of an individually significant component of an entity that does not qualify for discontinued operations reporting, such entity will be required to disclose the pretax profit or loss of the component in the notes to the financial statements.
-This ASU is not expected to have a material effect on our overall results of operations, financial position or cash flows.
+Our early adoption of ASU No. 2014-08 in the third quarter of 2014 did not have any impact on our overall results of operations, financial position or cash flows.